NBISweden/GenErode/utilities/mutational_load_snpeff/slurm/profile/README.md

 conda create -f environment.yaml -n generode
 ```

-2) Copy one of the example configuration files `config/slurm/profile/config_plugin_rackham.yaml`
+2) Copy the example configuration file `slurm/profile/config_plugin_dardel.yaml`
-or `config/slurm/profile/config_plugin_dardel.yaml` to
-`slurm/config.yaml`.
+to `slurm/config.yaml`.
 This file specifies compute resources
 for each rule or group jobs.
 Any rule or group job that is
 not listed under `set-threads` or `set-resources` uses
 default resources specified under `default-resources`.
 If
 any rule or group jobs fail due to too little memory or run
 time, their compute resources can be updated in this file.

-> Note that the current configuration files were adjusted to the
+> Note that the current configuration file was adjusted to the
-HPC clusters Rackham from UPPMAX and Dardel from PDC/KTH.
-Details
+HPC cluster Dardel from PDC/KTH.
+Details on how to configure and
-on how to configure and run GenErode on Dardel are provided below.
+run GenErode on Dardel are provided below.
+Memory requirements are
-Memory requirements are specified three times in these configuration
+specified three times in the configuration file: 1) under
-files: 1) under `set-threads` (used by Snakemake to specify threads
+`set-threads` (used by Snakemake to specify threads in rules), 2)
-in rules), 2) under `set-resources` and therein under `mem_mb`,
+under `set-resources` and therein under `mem_mb`, specifying the
-specifying the memory in Megabytes (multiplying the number of threads
+memory in Megabytes (multiplying the number of threads with the
-with the available memory per thread), and 3) under `set-resources`
+available memory per thread), and 3) under `set-resources` and
-and therein under `cpus-per-task` (the same number as specified under
+therein under `cpus-per-task` (the same number as specified under
 `set-threads`, required for correct memory assignment on Dardel).
-The
-configuration file for Snakemake version 7 was kept for comparison,
-which was also written for Rackham/UPPMAX.

 3) Start GenErode the following: